idominikosgr/AI-github-changelog-generator-cli-mcp/README.md

 **Made for developers who want better changelogs without the hassle.**

 *Your git repository tells a story.
 Let AI help you tell it better.*

+---

+## 📝 Copyright Notice

+All trademarks belong to their respective owners.
+This project is not affiliated with or endorsed by OpenAI, Microsoft Azure, GitHub, or any other mentioned companies or services.